fabogit/server-js/readme.md

 login/signup
 auth/roles:
-an user can read and create his tickets, an admin can read all users tickets and update completed field
+an user can read and create his tickets, an admin can read all users tickets and update the completed field

 access token: